vargaae/multi-micro-store-24/README.md

 - 🚀Context API,
 - 🚀SHOP,
-- 🚀CART+USERMENU DROPDOWN,
+- 🚀CART+USERMENU DROPDOWNs,
-- 🚀Adding to CART / Removing from CART
-- 🚀CHECKOUT and STYLING are built in this branch (🪵07-Context)
+- 🚀Adding to CART and STYLING<br> are built in this branch (🪵07-Context)

 ## 🛠 Front End: